thechangelog/pipely/README.md

 # Pipely™️ - single-purpose, single-tenant CDN

-Based on [Varnish Cache](https://varnish-cache.org/releases/index.html) (OSS FTW 💚).
+Based on [Varnish Cache](https://varnish-cache.org/releases/index.html).
 This started as the simplest CDN running on [fly.io](https://fly.io/changelog) for [changelog.com](https://changelog.com)

-You are welcome to fork and build this your own.
+You are welcome to fork this and build your own - OSS FTW 💚

 ## How it started